 Hello, Team CFO.
 I’m Nina.

-I’m a newer crossfit enthusiast with only a little over 5 months at CFO under my belt.
+I’m a newer cross-training enthusiast with only a little over 5 months at CFO under my belt.
 Like Charles, I’m a regular over at the Clinton Hill location and have been recruited by Shimi to lend a hand with the blog.
-(If you are new to crossfit like me, make sure you check out Charles’ blog with some great advice.)
+(If you are new to cross-training like me, make sure you check out Charles’ blog with some great advice.)

 As a classically trained dancer and certified fitness instructor, most of my income demands a lot on my body.
 So I’m always looking for new ways of pain management and recovery without taking too much time off.
 Plus, I want to get back to those dubs asap.
 One new helpful thing I discovered in my own personal recovery journey from shin splints was Kinesiology Tape.
 This tape can be applied to the body using different patterns and tensions in order to support minor soft tissue injuries.